MeetJyoti/API_Assurity/README.md

 ## Running Tests

-To run tests, run the following command
+To get the output compile the code:

  Command Execution:
 ```bash